osakturk/EventStreaming/README.md

 ### Known Bugs
 * Sometimes the data json object comes wrong so that's why I skipped this part and just added logs
+* Timezone errors...
+For example, Russia has different timezone but I don't know which timezone should I use